 However, the truth is, I can see the differences of how to manage them when I myself step back and really look at what helps to make the situation better rather than screaming out in frustration myself.

 So here are the ways that I have observed based on my experience that has helped me to overcome this challenging period of toddler temper tantrums.

 Have you also found any ideas that you could share?
-Please feel free to add to my list, or ask your questions or concerns in our FORUM section.
+Please feel free to add to my list, or ask your questions or concerns below.
 I would be happy to help you!

 “Your screaming at your toddler and their screaming at you equals world war one!”

 I know without a doubt that the yelling is a complete “no-no”.
 I have tried this so many times and to no avail, it only makes the situation worst.
 Yelling only reminds a child that the best way to solve a problem is to scream at it.

 That’s not the correct way I want to teach my child how to solve his problems.
 I want to show him that being soft in tone or speech is a lot more effective when trying to get your point across.
 So the best thing to do is to speak clearly and softly to the other person.

 Now you might be wondering how do I do that?